digiogithub/aichat-db-assistant/README.md

 ## Installation

 1. Copy the folder agents/* into your aichat folder `functions/agents/`.
+And into each folder execute `npm install`.

 2. Add the new agents into the `functions/agents.txt` file.

 ```